mozilla/addon-card-preview/README.md

 * `yarn install`
 * `yarn start`

-## Deployment is via heroku CLI and this assumes you have the branch setup:
+## Deployment is via heroku CLI - this assumes you have the branch setup:

-* git push heroku master
+* `git push heroku master`